Authorize.net CIM Payments

 Before using a payment gateway in Live Mode, it is necessary to ensure that it works in Test Mode (sometimes referred to as Sandbox Mode).
 Here are the steps you can take to test a saving a credit card with your Authorize.net CIM as a payment method:

-1. Visit your store as a customer (make sure you are logged out as WP Admin)
+1. Visit your store as a customer (make sure you are logged out of the WordPress Admin)

 3. Complete a checkout using Authorize.net CIM Payments as the payment method, using sandbox credit card info, and filling in the "Create Password" field (this should be required).

 4. Verify that the order has successfully processed.

 6. Log back into your site as an administrator, navigate to WP-Admin > Autoship Cloud > Scheduled Orders, and verify that the newly created Scheduled Order is present in your list of Scheduled Orders.

 To do this you will need to:

 1. Create and/or Login to a Live Authorize.net account ( Note: this is a separate account than accounts used to create Test API Keys)

 2. Navigate to WP-Admin > Woocommerce > Settings > Checkout > Authorize.net CIM, and enter the API credentials from your new, Production Authorize.net account, and change the setting for Environment from "Test" to "Production".
 Click "Save changes".

 3. Navigate to WP-Admin > Autoship Cloud > Payment Integrations.
 Select "Edit" (the pencil icon) at the right end of the record for your Authorize.net integration to edit.
 Replace the Test API credentials with Live API Credentials from step 2, and uncheck the box for "Test Mode", and select "Save".

 You are now ready to test Checkout and Scheduled Orders with Autoship Cloud.